wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 = Building WordPress sites for others? =

-Use one of our free contact form plugins for wordPress on any website you build and manage all vCita plugins from one dashboard. <BR>
+Use one of our free contact form plugins for WordPress on any website you build and manage all vCita plugins from one dashboard. <BR>
-Visit <a href ="http://www.vcita.com?invite=WP">www.vcita.com</a> for additional information
+Visit <a href ="http://www.vcita.com?invite=WP">www.vcita.com</a> for additional information.

 == Installation ==